Richard Whiteley: Giggleswick School

 In 2008, three years after Whiteley's death, Giggleswick School announced its plans to raise £1.3m to build a theatre in his honour.
 The 288-seat theatre has been built at the school where Whiteley was a pupil and governor and provided a resource for the whole local community.
 Crews completed work on the second phase of the theatre in autumn 2010.
 The theatre now hosts a range of public performances.

-Honours and private life
+Honours

 Whiteley was honoured with the Mayoralty of Wetwang in 1998, became a Deputy Lieutenant of West Yorkshire in 2003, and was appointed OBE in the June 2004 Queen's Birthday Honours List for services to broadcasting.